risd/dev-setup/create-webhook-site.md

 **If a repo doens't exist**

 Start by creating a repo on GitHub under the *Media Account*
-Initialize the repo with a `README` through the Github prompt.
+Initialize the repo with a `README` through the Github prompt
+Clone the repo

 **Else, if a repo is already created**